TheTechOddBug/lon-mirror/README.md

 perturbed    → Ω drop
 random       → Δ_struct ≈ 0

-If this separation appears, the system is working.
+If this separation appears, the system is working as intended.

 ---

+GSM-style mini-set v0

+OMNIA was tested on a 10-template GSM-style mini-set with controlled base, num_perturbed, and clause_augmented variants.

+Result:

+clause_augmented was the least stable variant in 10 out of 10 templates

+base > num_perturbed >= clause_augmented was respected in 5 out of 10 templates

+only gsmsym_003 contained incorrect answers; all other templates were fully correct

+This supports a narrow but robust claim:

+OMNIA detects a consistent structural fragility signal when an extra clause is introduced into the reasoning chain.

+See:

+docs/gsm_symbolic_v0_summary.md
+docs/gsm_symbolic_v0_public_demo.md
+examples/gsm_symbolic_v0_omnia_scores.jsonl

+---

 Where this applies

-OMNIA works on any structured system:
+OMNIA can be used on any structured system where ordered representation matters.

+Examples:

-code → hidden fragility detection finance → regime shifts / pre-collapse signals cybersecurity → unknown anomaly detection
+code → hidden fragility detection

+finance → regime shifts / pre-collapse signals

+cybersecurity → anomaly pattern detection

-AI outputs → reasoning stability knowledge → invariance testing decision systems → robustness measurement
+AI outputs → reasoning stability measurement

+knowledge systems → invariance testing

+decision pipelines → robustness measurement

 ---